chanzuckerberg/napari-hub/frontend/README.md

 #### GitHub Token

-The frontend authenticates as a GitHub OAuth app to allow a increase the API rate limit.
+The frontend authenticates as a GitHub OAuth app to allow an increase of the API rate limit.
 For development, you'll need to create an OAuth app on your personal account:

 1. [Create a new OAuth app](https://github.com/settings/applications/new)
    - a) **Application name**: Can be whatever you want (example: `napari hub dev`)